Pricing Get Quote

 Passphrases are a good alternative to passwords.
 They are longer and easier to remember.

-While complying with the guidelines mentioned above can help create strong passwords that are resistant to hacks, making sure your organization's employees follow them can be quite the task.
+While complying with the guidelines mentioned above can help create strong passwords that are resistant to hacks, making sure your organization's employees follow them can be challenging.
 Enforcing password policies helps admins achieve this and helps meet regulatory compliance.
-Password policies are rules that, when enforced during password change and password reset, permit the creation of passwords only when all the guidelines are adhered to.
+Password policies are rules that, when enforced during a password change and a password reset, permit the creation of passwords only when all the guidelines are adhered to.
+Implementing the best practices for password policies helps administrators effectively secure their organization and meet compliance.

 Active Directory provides domain password policies that help admins mandate parameters like complexity, length, and age of the domain passwords.
 The password policy is created by configuring policy settings according to the organization's security stance.
 These settings are: